11 Best Things to Do in Bolivia (in 2023)

-So I asked a bunch of travel bloggers to tell me about the most epic experiences they had in Bolivia and the results are… just… wow….
+So I asked a bunch of travel bloggers to tell me about the most EPIC experiences they had in Bolivia and the results are … just… wow….

 What’s in store on this list?

 Well, pink river dolphins for one!
-Pink-freaking-dolphins!
+Yes, pink-freaking-dolphins!

 Biking down a road called “Death Road” for another!

 Easily the most popular thing to do in Bolivia, the famous Uyuni salt flats draw tourists from around the world.
-Why are they so special?

 Well, for one thing, they seem to stretch out endlessly into the horizon, creating a trippy sort of effect.